Why Extra-curricular Activities?

 COVID-19 and Enrichment activities:

-Due to the restrictions and to make sure the safety of our staff and students is paramount, enrichment activities are being re-introduced from November 2020, with limited clubs and capacity.
+Due to the restrictions and to make sure the safety of our staff and students is paramount, enrichment activities are being re-introduced from November 2020 on a limited basis and reduced capacity.
 Enrichment clubs must be pre booked by emailing the club leader directly.
 Full details/times can be found on the timetable below.

-All activities are subject to changes - please check the website.
+All activities are subject to changes - please check the website for updates.

 Sports Clubs: These clubs are not only for students wishing to be considered for school team selection but also for students who would like to improve their fitness, develop their skills and enjoy some physical activity with their peers.
 The PE Department operate a turn up and play system for Sports Clubs; students sign up in the Pavilion and turn up and play!
 The PE department will be happy to help with queries about any Sports Club.